EricLee8/CS489-ReinforcementLearning-Project/README.md

 `$ pip install -r requirements.txt`

-Note that gym[atari], tb-nightly future and mujoco_py can not be install by running the above code, for the first two, run:
+Note that gym[atari], tb-nightly future and mujoco_py can not be installed by running the above code, for the first two, run:

 `$ pip install gym[atari]`